libxsmm/libxsmm/documentation/tensorflow.md

 git clone https://github.com/tensorflow/tensorflow.git
 ```

 <a name="non-default-compiler"></a>MKL, MKL-DNN, and LIBXSMM do not impose to build for a specific code path or target flags and attempt to exploit the most recent instruction set extensions.
 For most other code it is recommended to use a recent GNU Compiler Collection to build TensorFlow.
 If the static code path does not match the highest possible CPU target (march=native), TensorFlow emits a warning at runtime which is reasonable given that libraries such as Eigen may contribute performance critical code paths.
-With any [recent Bazel version](https://github.com/bazelbuild/bazel/releases), a non-default GNU Compiler Collection can be source'd i.e., it can be added to the environment just normally as shown below (the second block of exports may be safely omitted).
+With any [recent Bazel version](https://github.com/bazelbuild/bazel/releases), a non-default GNU Compiler Collection can be source'd, i.e., it can be added to the environment just normally as shown below (the second block of exports may be safely omitted).

 ```bash
 export PATH=/path/to/gcc/bin:${PATH}